Humvee maker sues Activision over 'Call of Duty'

 “Humvee” and “HMMWV” are short for High Mobility Multipurpose Wheeled Vehicles.
 AM General said it has made more than 278,000 Humvees.

+Mary Osako, a spokeswoman for Activision, said on Wednesday that the company does not discuss pending litigation.

-Launched in 2003, “Call of Duty” in 2016 was the world’s largest game console franchise, and North America’s largest for the eighth straight year, Activision has said.
+Activision has said “Call of Duty” last year was the world’s largest video game console franchise, and North America’s largest for the eighth straight year.

 But AM General said that success came “only at the expense of AM General and consumers who are deceived into believing that AM General licenses the games or is somehow connected with or involved in the creation of the games.”

-The South Bend, Indiana-based company said it wants compensatory, punitive and triple damages from Activision, after more than a year of communications failed to end the dispute.
+The South Bend, Indiana-based company said it wants compensatory, punitive and triple damages from Activision, after more than a year of communication failed to end the dispute.

 Humvee-branded vehicles have been used for more than three decades by the U.S. military and in more than 50 countries, AM General said.